History of the Reinos de Taifas period

-The abolition Umayyad Caliphate of Córdoba was in the year 1031.
-It caused a division of the territory into small kingdoms called “Taifas”.
-Taifa translates from Arabic as “camp” or “faction”.
+The Umayyad Caliphate of Córdoba was abolished in 1031, dividing the territory into small kingdoms called “Taifas.”
+Taifa translates from Arabic as “camp” or “faction.”

-The sovereigns of these kingdoms were searching for power and prestige competing with one another militarily and by promoting their local products, culture and art.
-This period was one of the most splendid and fruitful in the history of the Iberian Peninsula regarding culture, literature and art.
+The sovereigns of these kingdoms were searching for power and prestige, competing with one another militarily and promoting their local products, culture, and art.
+The Reinos de Taifas period was one of the most splendid and fruitful periods in the history of the Iberian Peninsula in terms of culture, literature, and art.

 First Reinos de Taifas period

-The “Reinos de Taifas” or “Taifas” were the small autonomous regions that were shaping the territory of the Iberian Peninsula.
+The “Reinos de Taifas” or “Taifas” were the small autonomous regions shaping the Iberian Peninsula’s territory.
 The first period of Taifas started after the abolition of the Umayyad Caliphate in the tenth century.
 The Taifas were independent of each other, with all the infrastructure needed to protect themselves, like proper kingdoms.

 Art